atbcb/ICTTestingBaseline/_baselines/16AudioVideo.md

 <p id="4TR">If any of the above checks fail, then the video-only is not a media alternative for text.
 Perform Baseline Tests <a href="#162-test-procedure-for-video-only-prerecorded">16.2 Test Procedure for Video-only (Prerecorded)</a>. </p>

 ### Advisory: Tips for streamlined test processes
+- Baseline Tests 16.1 and 16.3 are tests for Audio-only files.
+It may make sense to perform Test 16.3 before Test 16.1.
+- Baseline Tests 16.2 and 16.4 are tests for Video-only files.
+It may make sense to perform Test 16.4 before Test 16.2.

 #### WCAG 2.0 Techniques